DennisShen/AutoComPose/README.md

 └── run.sh                        # Example script for training/testing
 ```

-### Setup Definitions
+Setup Definitions:

-- *human-1* — Uses one human-annotated description for each pose pair.
+- *human-1* - Uses one human-annotated description for each pose pair.
-- *auto-3* — Uses three PoseFix-generated descriptions for each pose pair.
+- *auto-3* - Uses three PoseFix-generated descriptions for each pose pair.
-- *auto-3-cycle* — Same as *auto-3*, with the cyclic training scheme applied.
+- *auto-3-cycle* - Same as *auto-3*, with the cyclic training scheme applied.
-- *mllm-mirror_reverse_3-cycle* — Uses three AutoComPose-generated descriptions, combined with swapping & mirroring augmentation and the cyclic training scheme.
+- *mllm-mirror_reverse_3-cycle* - Uses three AutoComPose-generated descriptions, combined with swapping & mirroring augmentation and the cyclic training scheme.

 ## Citation